Finite size effects in the thermodynamics of a free neutral scalar field: Analysis and Results

 Figure~\ref{fig6} represents the behavior of the physical energy density (\ref{72}), the physical pressure (\ref{73}), the density of the physical thermodynamic potential (\ref{71}), the trace anomaly (\ref{tt3}) and the potential inhomogeneity (\ref{pp3}) as functions of volume $V$ and temperature $T$ for the free neutral scalar field on the finite lattice with the mass of $\pi^{0}$ pion.
-For $V=3^{3}$ fm$^{3}$ and fixed values of $N_{\beta}$ and $N_{\sigma}$, the function $\varepsilon(T)/T^{4}$ has two maxima, one maximum at the lower temperatures and the other maximum at the higher temperatures.
+For $V=3^{3}$ fm$^{3}$ and fixed values of $N_{\beta}$ and $N_{\sigma}$, the function $\varepsilon(T)/T^{4}$ has two maxima, one maximum is at the lower temperatures and the other maximum is at the higher temperatures.
 See the left panels of Fig.~\ref{fig6}.
 This function vanishes as $T\to\infty$.
 Thus, the lattice physical energy density (\ref{72}) does not recover the Stefan-Boltzmann energy density $\varepsilon_{SB}$ at high temperatures.
-The second maximum of the function $\varepsilon(T)/T^{4}$ moves toward to higher temperatures with $N_{\sigma}$ and the values of the function $\varepsilon(T)/T^{4}$ at the intermediate points between these two maxima tend to their Stefan-Boltzmann limit as $N_{\sigma}\to\infty$.
+The second maximum of the function $\varepsilon(T)/T^{4}$ moves toward higher temperatures with $N_{\sigma}$ and the values of the function $\varepsilon(T)/T^{4}$ at the intermediate points between these two maxima tend to the values of energy in the continuum limit as $N_{\sigma}\to\infty$.
 The same behavior is clearly seen for the lattice physical thermodynamic potential $\omega_{ph}(T)/T^{4}$.
 However, the lattice physical pressure $p(T)/T^{4}$ has only one maximum at high temperatures and does not recover its Stefan-Boltzmann limit.
 The lattice trace anomaly $\Delta_{2}(T)$ has a maximum at low temperature and vanishes with increasing $T$.
 However, the lattice potential inhomogeneity $-\Delta_{1}(T)$ is an oscillating function of $T$ and it is not equal to zero for those values of $T$ for which the energy density and pressure are nonvanishing functions.
-Thus, as the lattice potential inhomogeneity $\Delta_{1}$ is not equal to zero, the statistical formalism for the free massive neutral scalar field on the lattice is thermodynamically inconsistent for all values of the temperature $T$ at fixed values of $N_{\beta}$, $N_{\sigma}$ and volume $V$.
+Thus, as the lattice potential inhomogeneity $\Delta_{1}$ is not equal to zero, the lattice physical thermodynamic potential $(\Omega_{ph}=V\omega_{ph})$ is not a homogeneous function of the first order with respect to the extensive variable of state $V$ for all values of the temperature $T$ at fixed $N_{\beta}$, $N_{\sigma}$ and $V$.
+In this case the function $\omega_{ph}$ depends on $V$.
+Note that for $N_{\beta}=20$ and $N_{\sigma}<100$ at $V=3^{3}$ fm$^{3}$ and $T>200$ MeV all the lattice quantities differ from their corresponding continuum limit values.